Eric Bazilian: Early life and education

-Germantown Friends School and studied physics at the University of Pennsylvania.
+Germantown Academy and studied physics at the University of Pennsylvania.

 Career

 The Hooters

 In college, Bazilian met Rob Hyman.
 Together, they formed The Hooters in 1980.
 Bazilian sings and plays guitar, mandolin, recorder, harmonica, and saxophone in the band.

 In 1983, The Hooters began working on their first album.
 The result, Amore, was released on the independent label Antenna and sold over 100,000 copies.

 The band's second album, Nervous Night (1985), featured the singles “And We Danced”, “Day by Day”, and “All You Zombies”.
 The album went platinum and sold more than two million copies in the United States.

 The Hooters first gained major commercial success in the United States in the mid-1980s due to heavy radio airplay and MTV rotation of several songs, including "All You Zombies", "Day by Day", "And We Danced" and "Where Do the Children Go".
 The band played at the Live Aid benefit concert in Philadelphia in 1985.
 In Europe, the Hooters had success with the singles "All You Zombies" and "Johnny B", but the band's breakthrough across Europe came with the single "Satellite".
 The band played at The Wall Concert in Berlin in 1990.

 On May 11, 2004, The Hooters were presented with a Lifetime Achievement Award from the Philadelphia Music Awards.